ticklemetintine/eleventy-netlify/src/investor/investment-update.md

       We are continually building our ESG capabilities across the firm.
 Our investment professionals are required to fulfil training on our methodologies and processes.
 Their analyses are supported by a network of ESG champions and a team of dedicated ESG professionals.
+  - center: "false"
+    title: " Investment Highlights"
+    writeup: We had significant activity in the technology, financial services, industrials and energy sectors
 ---